genai-impact/ecologits/docs/methodology/llm_inference.md

 #### GPU embodied impacts

 Boavizta is working internally on a methodology to provide multicriteria embodied impacts for GPU cards.
 We have access to the numbers computed for a NVIDIA A100 80GB GPU.
-These numbers will be used to estimate the embodied impacts of a single GPU $I^e_{GPU}$
+These numbers will be used to estimate the embodied impacts of a single GPU $I^e_{GPU}$.

 |                 | NIDIA A100 80GB  |
 |-----------------|------------------|